Roasted Green Beans

 I usually make this basic recipe as is, without any extra seasoning.
 But you can get creative with the flavors!
 Here are some ideas to flavor your roasted green beans.
 Mix and match to make your best green beans recipe!

 - Garlic: Add one or two cloves of minced garlic to the pan during the last 5 minutes of baking time.
-Or, sprinkle on a little garlic powder before baking.
+Sprinkle on a little garlic powder before baking or add garlic butter while hot before serving.

 - Lemon: Serve the roasted green beans with a squeeze of fresh lemon juice.